jwt625/jwt625.github.io/_posts/2025-04-02-how-to-excite-tiny-mech-wave.md

 ![piezo-coupling-illustration](/assets/images/2025/mech_wave_transduction/piezo-coupling-illustration.png)

-Here is a figure from one of my favorite standard ([1987 - IEEE Standard on Piezoelectricity](https://doi.org/10.1109/IEEESTD.1988.79638), [also](/assets/doc/2025/00026560-IEEE-1987-standard-piezoelectricity.pdf)) on how to do mechanical work with piezoelectric materials, illustrated in (b).
+Here is a figure from one of my favorite standard ([1987 - IEEE Standard on Piezoelectricity](https://doi.org/10.1109/IEEESTD.1988.79638), [also here](/assets/doc/2025/00026560-IEEE-1987-standard-piezoelectricity.pdf)) on how to do mechanical work with piezoelectric materials, illustrated in (b).
 You have two lines with different slopes between D and E field, which correspond to the two different dielectric constant for fixed and free mechanical boundary conditions.
-And the shaded area between the two straight lines give you the mechanical work you extracted by charging and discharging this piece of piezoelectric material.
+And the shaded area between the two straight lines give you the mechanical work you extracted by charging and discharging this piece of piezoelectric material at different mechanical boundary conditions.

-Now time for some hand wavye math.
-We know the capacitance of a parallel capacitor, and thus its admittance (inverse of impedance)
+Now time for some hand-wavy math.
+We know the capacitance of a parallel capacitor, and thus its admittance (inverse of impedance):

 <div style="text-align: center;">
 $$Y = i\omega C = i\omega \frac{\epsilon_0 \epsilon_\text{r} A}{d},$$